grossbart/image_resize/README.markdown

 Changelog
 ---------

-* 1.3.0 (Speculative)
+* 1.3.0 (June 12, 2009)
-	* Require editor, developer or administrator permissions before resizing.
+	* Require editor, developer or administrator permissions before resizing for security reasons.
 	* 8-bit PNGs are no longer converted to 24-bit.
 	* Now outputs directly to the browser instead of file when Frog is in debug mode.
 	* Improved sanity checks.